The superpower every leader needs: listening to empower

 What happens for a Thinker?

-What happens to you if you’re distracted or interrupted you as you think?
-It can happen if someone cuts across you when you’re speaking or if they start asking questions or telling you what they think before you’re finished.
-Or you may be distracted by how they’re behaving.
+What happens if you’re distracted or interrupted as you think?
+If someone cuts across you when you’re speaking or if they start asking questions or telling you what they think before you’re finished, or if they distract you because of the way they’re behaving.

 Distractions and interruptions can trigger the fear centre of your brain, can trigger a threat response.
-Your “fight/flight/freeze” reaction might kick in, adrenaline and cortisol flooding the brain’s prefrontal cortex, shutting down your ability to think well.
-You may have heard the term “amygdala hijack” , which was used by psychologist Daniel Goleman to describe what can happen in the brain as we react to a threat.
+Your “fight/flight/freeze” reaction kicks in, adrenaline and cortisol flood the brain’s prefrontal cortex, shutting down your ability to think well.
+The term “amygdala hijack” was used by psychologist Daniel Goleman to describe what can happen in the brain as we react to a threat.

-In some stressful work environments, the interplay of interruption and reaction can almost be normalised.
-If you work in a culture where people operate under pressure or where unhelpful behaviours are tolerated, you may not even realise how much the environment is affecting you, how much it impairs the quality of everyone’s thinking.
+In some stressful work environments, the interplay of interruption and reaction can be normalised.
+If you work in a culture where people operate under pressure or where unhelpful behaviours are tolerated, you may not even realise the impact of this, you may not notice how it impairs the quality of everyone’s thinking.
 It can cause people to misread information, to misperceive situations.
-It can diminish the quality of decisions.
+It can limit the depth of discussion and diminish the quality of decisions.

-When you create the conditions of a Thinking Environment (e.g. Attention, Equality, Ease) the brain will not be in a fear state, the limbic system can become calm, and as a result, you’ll think more clearly and creatively.
-Knowing you won’t be interrupted will help you relax and go further in your thinking.
+When you create certain conditions, the brain is no longer in a fear state, the limbic system can become calm, and as a result, you’ll think more clearly and creatively, you’ll expand your thinking.

 How can you empower someone by listening?

-When you give someone your attention and promise not to interrupt them, you’ll restore their power to think well for themselves.
-What happens for them comes not only from what they say, but also because of what happens for them as they think and as they hear themselves say it.
+When you give someone your attention, with a promise not to interrupt, you restore their power to think well for themselves.
+The value of this is not simply because of what they say.
+It also comes from what happens for them as they hear themselves say it.

-As they think, they might realise how they feel about a situation, they might discover what’s really bothering them.
-Their perspective on something might shift as they examine the problem.
-Thinking something through can lead them to discover something they overlooked or had wrongly assumed.
+As they think, they may realise how they feel about a situation and discover what is really bothering them.
+Their perspective on a situation might shift as they examine the problem.
+Thinking something through, without interruption, can lead them to discover something they overlooked or had wrongly assumed, to to realise they need more information about the issue.

 What happens in the silence?

-One of the most powerful aspects of listening in this way is recognising what happens when a thinker falls silent.
-They could be silently asking and answering questions for themselves.
-When a thinker resumes speaking, they might express an insight, or a question that occurred to them that they want to think about.
-This is why it’s important not to interrupt when someone falls silent.
-You could be interrupting their thinking and prevent them from reaching that insight.
+One of the most powerful aspects of listening in this way is because of what happens when a thinker pauses or falls silent.
+They may be silently asking themselves questions, and answering them, or reaching an insight or articulating a question that has occurred to them.
+This is why it’s vital not to interrupt when someone falls silent.
+They are not silent in their mind and your interruption to what they are thinking about would prevent them from reaching that insight, that discovery.

 Would you like to try this as an experiment?

-Let go of any urge to reply or comment as you listen.
-Don’t speak at all until the time is up.
-Even if they fall silent, don’t speak.
-It’s likely they will resume talking after pausing silently.
-If they say they’re stuck, before the time is up, you could gently ask “is there anything more?” and see what happens.
+As you listen, let go of any urge to speak or comment, staying interested in what they’re saying now and what they might say next.
+If they fall silent during the agreed time, don’t speak.
+It’s likely they will resume talking after pausing.
+If they don’t resume, and if they tell you they’re stuck, and there is some time left, you could gently ask “is there anything more?” and see what happens.

-When the time is up, ask them “what question do you want to ask me?” and then you can respond.
+When the time is up, ask them “What question do you want to ask me?” and once it has been asked, you can respond.

-What happened for them as they thought and spoke?
+• What happened for them during the boundaried time they had to think and speak?

-Was the question they asked you at the end, the same question they started with when they arrived, or had their thinking moved on?
+• Was the question they asked you at the end the same as the question they brought when they arrived?

 Do you want learn more about empowering in this way?

-Taking this new approach may feel strange at first.
-It takes effort and practice.
-If you’d like to learn more and build these skills, join me on my Foundation Course where you can see how to apply this powerful approach in different settings.
-Over two days, you’ll have the opportunity to practice thinking in Pairs and in Dialogue and learn how to structure meetings that result in more focussed use of time and lead to better outcomes.
+Taking this approach may feel strange at first.
+If you’d like to learn more and build these skills, join me on my Foundation Course where you can see how you can apply this powerful approach in different settings.
+You’ll have the opportunity to experience and practice the impact of creating the conditions that enhance thinking and you’ll learn how to apply this approach in groups , in a way that results in more effective use of time and leads to better outcomes.

-How can this powerful way of listening benefit a team?
+How can this powerful way of listening benefit a team or a group?

 How can you create a safe environment that encourages independent thinking?

-If you have a culture that avoids or inhibits Independent thinking, people may feel they need to comply or agree, that they need consensus in their thinking.
-But this sameness of thinking is a weakness.
+If the group or team culture inhibits Independent thinking, people may feel they need to comply or agree, that they need to conform to consensus in their thinking.
+This sameness of thinking can be a weakness.
 It can mean people don’t question.
 The term “Groupthink” was coined by the psychologist Irving Janis in 1970’s, after he researched the factors that can affect team decision-making.
-The term has since been used in relation to disasters where sub-optimal decision-making was identified afterwards, such as the Bay of Pigs Invasion or the Challenger space shuttle disaster.
-Janis described how the drive for consensus can be prioritised over individual judgement, can lead people to avoid disagreement or to ignore questioning views.
-He found that this can lead to catastrophic decision-making because team members fail to fully consider alternatives or to gather the information they need to make an informed decision.
+The term has been used in relation to disasters where sub-optimal decision-making was identified after the events, such as the Bay of Pigs Invasion or the Challenger space shuttle disaster.
+Janis described how the drive for consensus being prioritised over individual judgement, led people to avoid disagreement or to ignore questioning views.
+He found that this leads to catastrophic decision-making as people failed to fully consider alternatives or to gather the information they need to make an informed decision.

 Creative Thinking comes from valuing different and independent thinking.